Paul-Browne/typeScale/README.md

 typeScale
 =========

-A very simple and small (271 bytes) script to scale typography based on the viewport width.
+A very simple and small (270 bytes) when [M&G'd](# "Minified & Gzipped") script to scale typography based on the viewport width.

 ```javascript